MD-11 Louisville accident Nov 4, 2025, versus Chicago DC-10 accident May 25, 1979

 Existing Airworthiness Management information on MD-11 pylons aft attachments

-• General Visual inspections and Detailed Visual inspections on the aft attachments are stipulated by the operators Approved Maintenance Program (AMP) at 72 months interval.
-These inspections were last carried out in 2021
+General Visual inspections and Detailed Visual inspections on the aft attachments are stipulated by the operators Approved Maintenance Program (AMP) at 72 months interval.
+These inspections were last carried out in 2021.
+So roughly two years to go until the next scheduled inspection would come due.

-• A Special detailed Inspection was due at 28000 Flight Cycles and still had 6957 Flight Cyles to go, which realistically was a few years away.
+A Special detailed Inspection (SDI) was due at 28000 Flight Cycles and still had 6957 Flight Cyles to go, which realistically was a few years away.

-• After four reported spherical bearing outer race failures, Boeing released Service Letter MD-11-SL-54-104-A, which suggests a periodic visual check of bearing outer race migration, which would indicate a disintegrated outer race as found in the accident wreckage.
+After four reported spherical bearing outer race failures on three different aircraft, Boeing released Service Letter MD-11-SL-54-104-A, which suggests a periodic visual check of bearing outer race migration, which would supposedly detect a disintegrated outer race as found in the accident wreckage.
 This was likely the SDI metioned in the previous bullet.

-• The SL also stated that an improved spherical bearing was approved for installation without the recess where cracking initiated.
+The SL also stated that an improved spherical bearing was approved for installation without the recess where cracking initiated on the accident aircraft.

-• After the accident FAA issued an emergency Airworthiness Directive 2025-23-53 (supersedes 2025-23-51), stipulating Inspections and corrective actions are performed, using a method approvd by the manager AIR-520, Operational Safety Branch FAA before further flight.
+After the accident FAA issued an emergency Airworthiness Directive 2025-23-53 (supersedes 2025-23-51), stipulating Inspections and corrective actions are performed, using a method approved by the manager AIR-520, Operational Safety Branch FAA before further flight.

 Tentative conclusions and open questions

-• An in flight engine separation is almost without exception catastrophic although different aircaft types have landed safely with a separated engine.
-Catastrophic factors may not be structural failures per se but system disruptions such as hydraulic systems and uncommanded flight control movements or failures thereof.
+An in flight engine separation is almost without exception catastrophic although different aircaft types have landed safely with a separated engine.
+Catastrophic factors may not be structural failures per se but system disruptions such as degradation by fire, hydraulic systems and uncommanded flight control movements or failures thereof.

-• Both in the DC-10 as well as in the MD-11 accident, previous reports were known indication structural damages that eventually led to these two fatal accidents.
+Both in the DC-10 as well as in the MD-11 accident, previous reports were known indicating structural damages that eventually led to these two fatal accidents.
 The reason why this never lead to adequate Airworthiness Management Actions is an extremely important question to answer.

 Below relevant source documents;